franciscoengenheiro/concurrent-problem-sets/README.md

 - Most interactions with the client are done by sending messages to the client control queue.

 This design has two major drawbacks:
+- the server thread is blocked when waiting for a new connection to be accepted.
 - it uses a *threads* per connection, requiring two platform threads per connected client.
-- both client threads are blocked when reading the bytes that correspond to a client message from the socket and when reading from the control message queue, respectively.
+Both client threads are blocked when reading the bytes that correspond to a client message from the socket and when reading from the control message queue, respectively.

 A solution to these drawbacks is presented in this [section](#solution).

-The following image illustrates how the base implementation internally works, with the mentioned drawbacks identified.
+The following image illustrates how the base implementation internally works with the intention of visually representing the drawbacks of the design:

 | ![Base Implementation](src/main/resources/set3/base-imp.png) |
 |:------------------------------------------------------------:|
 |           *Base implementation of the application*           |

 ### Functionality
+#### Base Functionality
 Client systems interact with the server system by sending lines of text, which can be **commands** or **messages**.
 A command begins with `'/'`, followed by the command name and zero or more arguments, whereas a message is any line of text that does not begin with `'/'`.